gotItMemoized/FullStackEngineerChallenge/README.md

 ### Backend

-You can run with or without postgres, but the default configs expect a `paypay` named database.
+You can run with or without postgres, but the default postgres configs expect a `paypay` named database.
 However you can define a different connection with the `POSTGRES_CONNECTION` environment variable.

-For setting up postgres db you may need to run
+For setting up default postgres db you may need to run

 ```
 createdb paypay